Ignacy Misiąg: Service in the Polish Armed Forces

-On June 20, 1933, he was appointed by the minister of military affairs to the position of the head of the Personnel Office of the Ministry of Military Affairs and received a commemorative saber with a golden head as a farewell from the authorities and residents of Włocławek) While remaining in this position, as of July 1, 1933, he was ranked 83 in total among infantry colonels while was being 17th place in seniority.
+On June 20, 1933, he was appointed by the minister of military affairs to the position of the head of the Personnel Office of the Ministry of Military Affairs and received a commemorative saber with a golden head as a farewell from the authorities and residents of Włocławek) While remaining in this position, as of July 1, 1933, he was ranked 83 in total among infantry colonels while he was 17th place in seniority.
 In turn, on June 5, 1935, it was already 67th among all colonels of the infantry corps (and at the same time 16th in its seniority).
 By order of March 19, 1937, he was awarded by the President of the Republic of Poland with the Commander's Cross of the Order of Polonia Restituta, with exceptional merits in military service.
 Colonel Ignacy Misiąg was also decorated by Ignacy Mościcki with the Cross of Independence (in 1933) and the Golden Cross of Merit in 1935.